 - Banitza – Bulgaria’s national pastry is made with a pastry dough stuffed with cheese or spinach.
 It goes well with Boza (malt drink made with fermented grains)

-- Shopska Salata – a salad made with the colours of the Bulgarian flag (tomatoes, cucumbers, onions, and sirene cheese)
+- Shopska Salad – a salad made with the colours of the Bulgarian flag (tomatoes, cucumbers, onions, and sirene cheese)

 - Tarator – cold cucumber soup

-- Kebapche – grilled careless minced meat kebab
+- Kebapche – grilled caseless minced meat kebab

 16. Eat at a mehana, traditional tavern in Sofia